rexchoppers/platform-of-things/_posts/2025-03-26-setting-up-code-coverage-using-pcov.md

 - This example is from a pretty old project so the versions of the tools may be different.

-# What is Pcov?
+# What is pcov?
 [https://github.com/krakjoe/pcov](https://github.com/krakjoe/pcov)

 Quite simply, it's a code-coverage driver.
 It's small, lightweight and integrates well with PHPUnit.

 # Installation
 The installation is pretty simple.
-The following files required updating to get Pcov working.
+The following files required updating to get pcov working.

 ##### .gitlab-ci.yml
 ```yaml